AMC Matador: 1972

 Australian 1972 Rambler Matador.
 1972 models were also assembled into 1973.

 Australian Motor Industries assembled the U.S. 1971 version through 1972, but marketed it as a "1972" model.
 The U.S. face-lifted 1972 Matador was built by AMI starting July 1972, with station wagons made from November 1972.

 As with the U.S. model, the Australian 1972 sedan and wagon came with the new Torqueflite 727 transmission and the new-for-1972 external and internal styling changes.

 The black instrument dials of the U.S. 1970 Ambassador were again reused in the RHD 1967 Ambassador dash.
 The revised door armrests of the U.S. 1972 model were consistent with the Australian 1972 model.
 The front bench seats were again locally made, featuring individually reclinable driver and passenger seatbacks and a fold-down middle armrest.
-The rear seat was the same as the 1971 Australian model.
+The rear seat was identical to the 1971 Australian model.
 The locally made door panels from the 1971 model were continued, allowing for the RHD power window controls.

 To comply with the Australian requirement for amber rear turn signals, the backup light lenses on sedans were fitted with an amber insert.
 Station wagons had aftermarket amber trailer lights attached to the tailgate.
 Front turn signal lenses on all models were clear.

 The Australian "R" hub caps were reused for the 1972 model.
 Power windows, power antenna, under-dash air conditioning, and the earlier Rambler interior steering components remained standard.

-A total of 300 Matadors (236 sedans and 64 station wagons) were sold in 1972, most being U.S. 1971 models.
+A total of 300 Matadors (236 sedans and 64 station wagons) were sold in 1972, most of them 1971 U.S. models.